-Learn from experts in the field of finance and economics through this combined internship and mentorship experience.
-This global experience will help participants distinguish themselves and gain a competitive edge by connecting coursework with real world experience in prestigious organization.
+Learn from experts in the field of finance and economics through this combined internship and mentorship experience!
 Participants will be placed in financial services companies, investment firms, and economic institutions.

 Onward Israel Theme-based programs are designed for applicants with a specific interest in working and exploring Israel through a topical lens.
 Intern four to five days a week alongside Israeli peers and immerse yourself in contemporary Israeli society.
 Experience Israel through Onward Israel’s exclusive day trips, overnights and seminars.
-In your free time, explore Israel’s amazing nightlife, restaurants, beaches, and culture with a cohort of other young adults.
+In your free time, explore Israel’s amazing nightlife, culture, and rich history with a cohort of other young Jewish adults.

 Preference will be given to applicants who are not eligible for a community or national partner based Onward Israel program.

 This Onward Israel – Masa program is operated through a partnership between the Beacon and Shapira Foundations and other leading philanthropists, the Government of Israel, and Masa Israel Journey.
 Beginning in 2022, Onward Israel will merge with Birthright Israel and will operate as a division within Birthright Israel.
 Participants on Onward Israel – Masa programs may return to Israel on long-term Masa programs after Onward Israel although the size of any potential scholarship may be influenced by prior participation on Onward Israel.
 For details, please contact Masa Israel Journey directly at email@example.com.
 This program is organized by Sachlav.